Sex (boutique): World's End

 In late 1980, the shop at 430 King's Road re-opened under the name World's End.
 The building was designed by McLaren and Westwood and realised by Roger Burton, aided by Jeremy Blackburn and Tony Devers, to resemble a mixture of the Olde Curiosity Shoppe and an 18th-century galleon.
 The façade was installed with a large clock which spun backwards with the floor raked at an angle.
 McLaren and Westwood launched the first of a series of collections from the outlet at the beginning of 1981 and collaborated for a further three years.
 World's End remains open as part of Vivienne Westwood's global fashion empire.

-Famous shop assistants

-Many people related with the punk scene worked at the shop in one way or another.
-A notable employee was Jordan (Pamela Rooke), whose provocative dress sense served as a walking advertisement for the shop.
-At various times, Glen Matlock, Chrissie Hynde and Sid Vicious also worked there.